raj-gun/NonSysID/NonSysID-i/README.md

 % Configure the model
 mod_type = 'ARX-i';

-% Retained for compatibility with NonSysID; not used by ARX-i a1 = 1;
+% Retained for compatibility with NonSysID; not used by NonSysID-i a1 = 1;
 a2 = 1;